nibtr/raycasting/README.md

 ## Implementation

-I implemented one version with line-line intersection algorithm for line-based world and one with DDA (Digital Differential Analyzer) algorithm for tile-based world.
-These algorithms are used to detect collision points between the rays and the walls.
+The casting is implemented using DDA (Digital Differential Analyzer) algorithm to detect collision points between the rays and the walls.
+The algorithm works well in a tile-based world.

-For the dda, please check the [v2 branch](https://github.com/nibtr/raycasting/tree/v2).

 ## References

-The dda algorithm renderer is heavily inspired by [https://lodev.org/cgtutor/raycasting.html](https://lodev.org/cgtutor/raycasting.html) with some minor adjustments for simplicity.
+The renderer is heavily inspired by [https://lodev.org/cgtutor/raycasting.html](https://lodev.org/cgtutor/raycasting.html) with some minor adjustments.